terheyden/validation-extras/README.md

 </dependency>
 ```

+# How to use

+Spring and non-Spring usage is very different, because Spring provides a lot of validation support.

-# Normal (Non-Spring) Usage
+## Normal (Non-Spring) usage

-Note that validating static fields or parameters is not supported.

-## Validating fields or properties
+### Validating fields or properties

 1. Annotate your fields or getter properties (either is fine):